 - HTTP 404 response code

-- Search engines don’t immediately remove your web pages from their index because they cannot access it on a given request; just like they won’t remove it if your site is returning an internal server error.
-Instead, they will take notice that they attempted to crawl a given web page at time particular time and try again later.
+Return a HTTP 404 (Not Found) response code for each URL on your site effected by the maintenance outage.
+Search engines don’t immediately remove your web pages from their index because they cannot access it on a given request and instead try again later.
 Only after repeatedly failing to retrieve the document will they mark that particular page as being non-existent and remove it from their index.